kprahlad/kprahlad.github.io/_posts/2020-12-11-Returning to NISER.md

 title:  "Returning to NISER"
 date:   2020-12-11
 image:
+excerpt: Since I am one of the first people to be back in campus, I thought it would be helpful to pen down my experience so far with the hope that it will help you get a bit more clarity on what to expect and pack smartly.
+Also because I have little else to do.
 tags:   ["Personal"]
 ---

 ![]({{site.baseurl}}/images/Meditation Center.png)*NISER's meditation center.
 I made this using Inkscape during our 'COVID break'.*

 After scampering home in the third week of March - a mere 9 months ago,  I'm now back in NISER.
 I flew in today (11/12/2020) from Chennai and  landed at Bhubaneswar at 8:30am.
 I was at the NISER gate by 9:45am and  it took my almost two and a half hours to get into my allocated  quarantine room.
-I am jotting down my experience so far with the hope  that it will help you get a bit more clarity on what to expect and help  you pack smartly.
+I am jotting down my experience so far with the hope that it will help you get a bit more clarity on what to expect and pack smartly.
 Also because I have little else to do.

 ## The Procedure